• Skip to primary navigation

 It provides nutrients for microbial growth while forming a solid surface for observation.

-Carrageenan has gained importance in pharmaceutical formulations as it acts as an emulsifier and suspending agent, ensuring uniform distribution of active ingredients.
+Carrageenan has gained importance in pharmaceutical formulations as it is an emulsifier and suspending agent, making sure uniform distribution of active ingredients.

 Health Considerations: Agar and Carrageenan